Pedro Fernández de Lugo: Canary Islands

-Pedro Fernández de Lugo (1475 Seville –1536 Santa Marta) was the second adelantado of the Canary Islands and governor of Tenerife and La Palma, a title confirmed again by Charles I of Spain, in Barcelona, on August 17, 1519.
-Pedro Fernández de Lugo was the son of Alonso Fernández de Lugo.
+Pedro Fernández de Lugo was the son of Alonso Fernández de Lugo and Beatriz de Fonseca.
 Born in Seville, Pedro arrived at Gran Canaria as a young child and later accompanied his father to expeditions to Barbary.
 In 1509, his father gave him some of the rights and powers over the coast of Africa that he had acquired in 1499.
-Pedro commanded the tower of Santa Cruz de la Mar Pequeña and participated in expeditions against the Berbers alongside the Portuguese.
+Pedro commanded the tower of Santa Cruz de la Mar Pequeña in Morocco and participated in expeditions against the Berbers alongside the Portuguese.